SAIS-S2S-Technology/Roadmap/Roadmap.md

 * Guarantee that an ethical framework guides and gives meaning to analysis without reducing complexity
 * Advance a holistic strategy for the adaption of new technologies as they are being developed

 So why is SAIS.Technology S2S a valuable addition to the SAIS community?
 The geopolitical knowledge and strategic skill set of SAIS students provide invaluable assets in resolving some of the core challenges of a changing world.
 The continuous application and transfer of these assets depends on understanding and adapting to meaningful trends early.
 These trends are often complex and - from the perspective of policymaking - embedded in a broader set of concerns.
+Hence, adaption is possible only if a balance of understanding is provided and new trends can be understood in the context of existing concerns.

+provides a balance of understanding as new trends need to be understood trends in the context of broader and familiar concerns.

+SAIS.Technology S2S

 One of the persistent trends of the recent years is associated with information technologies and artificial intelligence.
 SAIS.Technology S2S enables students to ... moving forward with the context still in place, gives students unique opportunites to engage...